FredKSchott/snowpack/www/posts/2020-05-26-snowpack-2-0-release.md

 ---

-*Thank you to all of our [80+ contributors](https://github.com/pikapkg/snowpack/graphs/contributors) for making this release possible.*
+*Thank you to all of our [80+ contributors](https://github.com/pikapkg/snowpack/graphs/contributors) for making this release possible.*  ma
 *Thanks to [Melissa McEwen](https://twitter.com/melissamcewen) & [@TheoOnTwitch](https://twitter.com/TheoOnTwitch) for helping to edit this post.*